 What Academics Would Say on Cost Development

 The underlying assumption of cost development that underpins cost optimization is that the costs are some reflection of the actual costs the company incurs.
 If one were to think about the objective function of cost optimization, that is to minimize costs; the concept is that the optimizer is in effect reducing the real costs that the company is incurring through its various operational behaviors.
-This was the original intent of the of the software and is the assumption under which the optimizer is sold to the company and to explained to executives.
+This was the original intent of the software and is the assumption under which the optimizer is sold to the company and to explained to executives.

 However, the way that the costs that are placed into the cost optimizer are developed, this is not at all what the cost optimizer is in fact accomplishing.